 Unequal Division of Property and Assets in a Divorce in Arizona

-Judy and Norman Flower married in 2006 when she was 55 and he was 76.
+Judy and Norman Flower married in 2006 when she was 55, and he was 76.
 Just over a year later, he asked the court to annul the marriage, claiming that she never loved him romantically but was only interested in obtaining his property.
-She counter sued for divorce.
+She sued for divorce.

-During the brief marriage, Norman transferred his residence, the “Sugar Creek” house, to both of them as community property, then took out a line of credit on that house to make improvements to Judy’s separate residence, the “Queen Valley” house, where the two of them planned to live.
-Judy did not transfer her house to community property.
+During the brief marriage, Norman transferred his residence, the “Sugar Creek” house, to both of them as community property, then took out a line of credit in that house to make improvements to Judy’s separate residence, the “Queen Valley” house, where the two of them planned to live.
+Judy did not transfer her home to community property.

-Norman asked the divorce court to give him back the Sugar Creek house rather than dividing it between the spouses.
-The court did give Norman the Sugar Creek house, but also held him liable for part of the loan taken to fix up Judy’s house.
+Norman asked the divorce court to give him back the Sugar Creek home rather than dividing it between the spouses.
+The court did give Norman the Sugar Creek house but also held him liable for part of the loan taken to fix up Judy’s house.
 Judy appealed.

 The Sugar Creek House Was a Gift by Norman to Marriage

 However, the Court of Appeals rejected her argument.
-Had Norman proved that he didn’t intend to make a gift, the house would clearly be his separate property.
-However, the Court noted that sometimes community property can be distributed equitably, rather than equally.
+Had Norman proved that he didn’t intend to make a gift, the house would be his separate property.
+However, the Court noted that sometimes community property could be distributed equitably, rather than equally.

 Superior Courts Have Authority to Divide Community Property Equitably

 In Arizona, community property implies equal ownership, so in most cases, it is fair to divide jointly held property equally.
 However, the Court of Appeals said, under the Arizona Supreme Court decision in Toth v.
 Toth, an equal division is not always equitable.